 Defective Medical Device

 The healthcare industry has made leaps and bounds in treating chronic illnesses with implantable medical devices, pacemakers, movable artificial limbs, intrauterine devices, and coronary stents.
-We are truly living in a bionic age, where conditions and illnesses that would have been untreatable years ago can now be treated with devices that marry medicine with technology.
+Our Atlanta medical device injury lawyers know that we are truly living in a bionic age, where conditions and illnesses that would have been untreatable years ago can now be treated with devices that marry medicine with technology.
 Yet the practice of treating illnesses with implantable medical devices is still relatively new, and each year a significant number of people are injured by defective medical devices.

 Below, we'll take a look at some of the medical devices that have caused the most harm over the past few years.Transvaginal Mesh